-1. Complete 30 credits of course work including:

-AAAS 829 Introduction to African Studies 3 AAAS 830 Introduction to African American Studies 3 AAAS 831 Introduction to African Diaspora Studies 3 AAAS 832 Multicultural Pedagogy in African American and African Studies 3 Both of the fo llowing courses for a total of 3 credits as approved by the guid dance committee: AAAS 893A Domestic Internship in African American and African Studies 1 or 2

-AAAS 893C must be performed in an African or African Diaspora community outside of the United States.
+CREDITS ١.
+Com plete 30 credits of course work including: a.
+All of the following courses: AAAS 829 Introduction to African Studies 3 AAAS 830 Introduction to African American Studies 3 AAAS 831 Introduction to African Diaspora Studies 3 AAAS 832 Multicultural Pedagogy in African American and African Studies 3 b.
+Both of the following courses for a total of 3 credits as approved by the guidance committee: AAAS 893A Domestic Internship in African American and African Studies 1 or 2 AAAS 893A must be performed in an African American community ' .
+AAAS 893C International Internship in African American and African Studies 1 or 2 AAAS 893C must be performed in an African or African Diaspora community outside of the United States.

-- A minimum of 3 credits in research methods in the area of concentration. - d.
-An additional 12 credits of course work in an area of concentration selected from an approved course list and approved by the guidance committee.
-The concentration is determined in consultation with the student's guidance committee. - 2.
-Choose either an African or African-related language to fulfill the language requirement.
+- A minimum of 3 credits in research methods in the area of concentration. - An additional 12 credits of course work in an area of concentration selected from an approved course list and approved by the guidance committee.
+The concentration is determined in consultation with the student's guidance committee. - Choose either an African or African-related language to fulfill the language requirement.
 Students selecting an African language must attain spoken and written second-year proficiency in at least one language from the following list: Yoruba, Hausa, Zulu, Shona, or Swahili.
 Second-year proficiency will be measured by completion of two years of university-level course work in the language or by passing oral and written examinations equivalent to those given at the end of second-year course work.
-For African-related languages (Spanish, Portuguese, French, or other languages approved by the guidance committee) there must be demonstrated advanced reading proficiency relevant to the student's area of concentration. - Pass two comprehensive examinations: a general examination in African American and African Studies and an examination in the area of concentration.
-An oral examination will be scheduled within one month of the comprehensive examinations. - 4.
-Assist faculty in one offering of AAAS 495 Advanced Research in African American and African Studies. - Submit a dissertation proposal to the guidance committee and pass an oral examination in defense of the proposal.
+For African-related languages (Spanish, Portuguese, French, or other languages approved by the guidance committee) there must be demonstrated advanced reading proficiency relevant to the student's - Pass two comprehensive examinations: a general examination in African American and African Studies and an examination in the area of concentration.
+An oral examination will be scheduled within one month of the comprehensive examinations - Assist faculty in one offering of AAAS 495 Advanced Research in African American and African Studies. - Submit a dissertation proposal to the guidance committee and pass an oral examination in defense of the proposal.
 This examination must be passed before the student may begin dissertation research. - Prepare and successfully defend the doctoral dissertation.